Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Ironton, Missouri (63650), a seemingly simple dispute between siblings spiraled into a fierce arbitration battle that lasted nearly a year.
 The Thompson family, long known for their close-knit ties and shared ownership of a modest family farm, found themselves locked in a bitter fight that fractured their relationships and tested the limits of arbitration as a tool to resolve family conflicts.

 Background: The Thompson farm had been in the family for three generations, passed down from their grandfather to his two children, Michael and Susan Thompson.
 When Michael passed unexpectedly in early 2023, he left behind a handwritten will that was vague on how his 50% share of the farm should be handled.
-His widow, Karen Thompson, and his two children, Jake (28) and Emily (25), wanted to sell the entire property to pay off debts.
+His widow, the claimant, and his two children, Jake (28) and Emily (25), wanted to sell the entire property to pay off debts.
 However, Susan, Michael’s sister, was adamant about keeping the farm in the family and argued that she had the right to buy out Michael’s share.

 Specifics: